How can I use CBD?

 Using CBD can also help prevent oxidative stress and inflammation, which are often precursors of heart disease.

 In addition, the results of animal research suggest the use of CBD may help reduce inflammation and resultant cell death as they relate to heart disease.
-Because of CBD’s properties as an antioxidant and stress reliever, use of CBD can help reduce heart disease.
+Because of CBD’s properties as an antioxidant and stress reliever, the use of CBD can help reduce heart disease.

 CBD may provide a natural option for relief of chemotherapy-induced nausea and pain.
 While more research into CBD’s role in cancer treatment needs to be done, current data shows promise.
 In some cases, CBD proved more effective than more traditional medications used to treat the same symptoms.